About

 Archival Material Quality

-Make paintings that will outlast me and my future grandchildren.
+Make paintings that will outlast me.

 Acid-free materials to prevent discoloration.